MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-5-implement-the-metadata-search-handler-for-the-echo-adapter.md

     >  You saved your work.
 You can safely close Visual Studio at this time or go to the next step, [Step 6: Implement the Metadata Resolve Handler for the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-6-implement-the-metadata-resolve-handler-for-the-echo-adapter.md).

 ## What Did I Just Do?
- You just implemented the metadata searching capability of the Echo adapter, by implementing the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler.Search%2A> method of the <xref:Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler> interface.
-Specifically, you created a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object for every operation that matches the criteria and then returned an array of the <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects.
+ You just implemented the metadata searching capability of the Echo adapter, by implementing the `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler.Search%2A` method of the `Microsoft.ServiceModel.Channels.Common.IMetadataSearchHandler` interface.
+Specifically, you created a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object for every operation that matches the criteria and then returned an array of the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects.

 ## Next Steps
  You will implement the metadata resolving capability, and the outbound and inbound message exchange capabilities.
 Finally, you will build and deploy the Echo adapter.